 Why Is Part Of My Home Electrical Power Not Working?

-How to Test, Troubleshoot and Identify Home Electrical Wiring Problems: The power is not working in some areas as well as two outlets on the outside of the house.
+Why did we loose electric power to some areas of our house?
+How to Troubleshoot and Identify an Outlet Circuit Problem: The power is not working in some areas as well as two outlets on the outside of the house.

 Background: John, a Homeowner from Ontario, Canada.

 Troubleshooting Power that is Not Working